From our 40s onwards, our bones gradually lose their density as a natural part of ageing.

 Get your sunshine quota

 Your body needs vitamin D to help it absorb calcium.
 Vitamin D is found in oily fish, liver, fortified spreads and cereals, and egg yolks.
 Your body also makes its own vitamin D when you're exposed to sunshine.

 To produce enough vitamin D most Australians only need a few minutes a day of sunlight during summer and a couple of hours of sun exposure spread over the week while during winter.
-The amount of exposure to sunlight needed depends on your skin type (darker skin requires longer exposure), the time of year, which state you are in and your lifestyle.
-Overexposure to sunlight can damage your skin and increase you risk of skin cancer.
-Visit the Cancer Council website for more information on Vitamin D and safe sun exposure requirements.
+The amount of exposure to sunlight needed depends on your skin type (darker skin requires longer exposure), the time of year, where you live and your lifestyle.
+Overexposure to sunlight can damage your skin and increase your risk of skin cancer.
+Visit the Cancer Council website for more information on vitamin D and safe sun exposure requirements.

 Eat a balanced diet

 Keep your diet balanced.
 Your meals should contain protein (meat, fish, eggs, nuts, seeds), fresh fruit and vegetables, and carbohydrates (bread, pasta, potatoes and rice).

 The more you smoke, the more likely you'll get osteoporosis.
 Aim to cut down or, better still, quit smoking altogether.
 A great place to start is to check out the Quit Now website and its variety of information and tools to support you in quitting smoking.

 The Quit Now: My QuitBuddy is a personalised interactive app with quit tips, daily motivational messages and countdown to quitting reminders.
 The user records their goals in pictures, words or audio messages and the panic button when craving provides a range of distractions.
 Call the Quitline on 13 7848 or a buddy from the app, or post a note on the community board.
 The Quit Now: My QuitBuddy is free to download on iPhone, iPad and Android phones.
 To install visit iTunes online store or Google Play store.